UNESCO Global Action Programme (GAP) on ESD

 In 2015, SWEDESD was appointed Key Partner within GAP and international Chair for GAP Action Area 3, Educators and trainers.

-As a GAP Key Partner, SWEDESD collborates with UNESCO and Southern African Development Community (SADC) Regional Environmental Education Programme (REEP) to build ESD capacity in teacher education institutions in Southern Africa and Southeast Asia.
-This Flagship Project is supported by ReSolve, a research partnership on how to scale ESD activities, together with the Environmental Learning Research Centre (ELRC) at Rhodes University and the Environmental Education Association of Southern Africa (EEASA) on scaling ESD.
+As a GAP Key Partner, SWEDESD has been collaborating with UNESCO and Southern African Development Community (SADC) Regional Environmental Education Programme (REEP) to build ESD capacity in teacher education institutions in Southern Africa and Southeast Asia.
+This includes the coordination of Sustainability Starts with Teachers, an ESD Action Learning Programme for Secondary Teacher Educators in Southern Africa, and a capacity building programme in Zambia and Zimbabwe.
+The work has been supported by ReSolve, a research partnership with the Environmental Learning Research Centre (ELRC) at Rhodes University and the Environmental Education Association of Southern Africa (EEASA) on scaling ESD on how to scale ESD activities.

 As international Chair, Key Partner and Swedish Focal Point for GAP, SWEDESD hosted the first Swedish International GAP on ESD Conference.
 "Bridging the GAP - Educators and Trainers" took place in Visby and gathered researchers from all over the world to meet with practitioners in the ESD-field.
 The objective was to enable participants to share successes and challenges in scaling ESD, as well as to develop and further research in the field on a global scale, with the ultimate goal is to create a global community of research based ESD practice.
 As part of this conference, SWEDESD hosted the 9th Biennial Meeting of the International Network of Teacher Education Institutions (INTEI).